 The Chill Foundation

 The Chill Foundation (aka Chill) was founded by the owners of Burton Snowboards, Donna Carpenter, and the late Jake Burton Carpenter in 1995.
-This free youth development program partners with agencies serving kids who are facing a variety of challenges and provides them with an opportunity to learn to snowboard at Mt.
-Hood Meadows through a six-week course.
+This positive youth development program partners with agencies serving kids who are facing a variety of challenges and provides them with an opportunity to learn to snowboard at Mt.
+Hood Meadows for free through a six-week course.

-The program revolves around six values — respect, courage, patience, persistence, responsibility and pride.
+The program revolves around six core values — respect, courage, patience, persistence, responsibility and pride.
 These values are applied during the course of their ride from Portland to Mt.
 Hood Meadows, during their snowboard lessons and further explored off-snow.
-The goal is to provide youth with a foundation and framework for learning and growing, supported and enhanced through on-board progression and adult mentorship.
+The goal is to provide youth with a foundation and framework for learning and growing, supported and enhanced through on-board progression, personal reflection, and adult mentorship.

 Chill operates year-round in Portland, with similar programs in skateboarding, surfing and stand-up paddleboarding, further introducing youth to the abundant outdoor recreation in Oregon.